supermarsx/smsgate/spec.md

 ### 6.5 Remote Provisioning
 - Optional remote JSON config can be fetched by URL.
 - Provisioning applies server/auth/feature settings atomically.
+- Optional request auth can be set via a custom header/value.
+- Optional response signature verification uses HMAC SHA-256 of the raw response body.
+  - Signature is read from a configurable response header (hex or `sha256=<hex>`).

 ### 6.6 Pending Resend
 - Pending SMS are stored in a local JSON outbox.